UK announces new digital tax for tech giants

-The British government said Monday it will be introducing a digital tax for high-earning tech companies operating in the UK.
+The British government said Monday it will introduce a digital tax for high-earning tech companies operating in the UK.

-The tax, which won't kick in until April 2020, appears to be aimed squarely at companies including Apple, Google, Facebook and Amazon, which conduct business in the UK but are perceived not to pay their fair share in the way of contributing to the country's economy.

 "This approach risks undermining the UK's reputation as the best place to start a tech business or to invest," said techUK CEO Julian David in a statement.
 "The £500 million threshold the Chancellor proposed is low and risks capturing much smaller companies than anticipated."